shredthaGNAR/list-of-my-starred-repos/README.md

 * [madprops/grasshopper](https://github.com/madprops/grasshopper): Advanced Tab Manager For Firefox
 * [zenangst/Gray](https://github.com/zenangst/Gray):  :first_quarter_moon: Tailor your macOS Mojave experience
 * [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel): GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
-* [getgrinta/grinta](https://github.com/getgrinta/grinta): Everything you need, in one shortcut.
 * [vitalif/grive2](https://github.com/vitalif/grive2): Google Drive client with support for new Drive REST API and partial sync
 * [tardisx/gropple](https://github.com/tardisx/gropple): Server and bookmarklet to download files via youtube-dl directly from your browser.
 Cross platform single binary installation, web browser configurable.
 * [xslhub/gruvbox-gnomeish-firefox-theme](https://github.com/xslhub/gruvbox-gnomeish-firefox-theme): A minimal Firefox theme inspired by the aesthetics of Gruvbox and GNOME.